HOPE-UIB-BIO/FOSSILPOL-workflow/README.md

 ## Current version of the FOSSILPOL project

-The version of the FOSSILPOL workflow: 0.0.1 The version of the Technical guide to FOSSILPOL: 0.0.1 The version of the R-fossilpol
+The version of the FOSSILPOL workflow: 0.0.1 The version of the Technical guide to FOSSILPOL: 0.0.1 The version of the RFossilpol
 package: 0.0.1

 ## Package website